-- Concerns about data security and data privacy related to both personal data and confidential information

-- It is challenging to find people who are capable of both data analytics and understanding the operation of wind turbines
+- There can be concerns about data security and data privacy related to both personal data and confidential information. - It is challenging to find people who are capable of both data analytics and understanding the operation of wind turbines.

-720 It should be noted that these findings generally agree well with the literature survey in Section 1.
-As well as this, it is interesting that most of these barriers are related to company culture, people skills, and communication between different people.
+It should be noted that these findings generally agree well with the literature survey in Sect.
+4. As well as this, it is interesting that most of these barriers are related to company culture, people skills, and communication between different people.
 These aspects should therefore be included in any discussion about the digitalisation of wind energy, and this is the topic of the second interview series described below.

-Step 2(b): Diversity in wind energy
+6.1.3 Step 2(b): diversity in wind energy